 LambdaTest offers numerous integrations to third-party tools for project management, bug tracking, instant messaging, CI/CD and more.
 Once you integrate your LambdaTest account with your desired third-party integration.
 You can leverage the mark as bug button to push the bugs directly to your projects over third-party platforms.
 Meaning, you can share your highlighted screenshots across Jira, asana, Trello, slack and more.

 As you click on the mark as bug button, you will be presented with the screen which will present you few of LambdaTest integrations.
-If your favourite integration isn’t presented then you can click on more integrations to view all of the LambdaTest integrations.
+If your favorite integration isn't presented then you can click on more integrations to view all of the LambdaTest integrations.

-Once you integrate the LT Browser with your favourite third-party integrations then you can log bugs directly from the LT Browser to your project over a third-party tool such as Gitlab, GitHub, and more.
+Once you integrate the LT Browser with your favourite third-party integrations then you can log bugs directly from the LT Browser to your project over a third-party tool such as GitLab, GitHub, and more.

 Step 1: Open you website in any device and click on the video recording button, you will be able to record your interaction of the website within the device.